writeml/sublime-docx/README.md

 ```

 Note that *python-docx* requires the [*lxml*](https://pypi.org/project/lxml)
-module, which is hosted as a Package Control dependency
+module, which is hosted as its own Package Control dependency
 [here](https://github.com/eerohele/sublime-lxml).
-Be aware also that the *lxml*
+Be aware also that this
 dependency may have its own platform/version restrictions.

-Once you have your `dependencies.json` file in place, you can run the
+Once you have your `dependencies.json` file in place, you can then run the
-`Package Control: Satisfy Dependencies` command in Sublime Text to make Package
+`Package Control: Satisfy Dependencies` command in Sublime Text, which will tell
-Control install the dependencies for you locally.
-Then, once you have all
+Package Control to download and install these dependencies.
+Once that's
-necessary dependencies available locally, you can use any *python-docx* `import`
+finished, you will then be able to use any *python-docx* `import` directives you
-directives you may need, such as `from docx import Document`.
+may need, such as `from docx import Document`.

 See also:
 [Documentation on Dependencies](https://packagecontrol.io/docs/dependencies)